Wraparound childcare

 More information on childcare

-This guidance explains what childcare providers should do to keep children safe.
-It is written for parents and carers:
+This advice tells you what after-school clubs and other childcare groups must do to keep children safe.
+It is for parents and carers.

-To check if a provider is registered with Ofsted, use their online search tool:
+If you want to check if a club or childcare provider is registered with Ofsted, you can use their website to search:

 Career opportunities